 Center that object in the middle of the triangle you created.
 Open and close each eye without adjusting your hands.
 If you still see the object with one eye and not the other eye, then the one that sees the object is the dominant eye.
 If you see the object with both eyes, then it means you’re ambidextrous.

-When your eyes compete for dominance, it can actually cause confusion to where you’re aiming.
+When your eyes compete for dominance, it can cause confusion when aiming.
 If you have an eye that is definitely dominant, then it won’t be a problem.

-Body Awareness is a Thing
+5. Body awareness is a thing

 Your body position is extremely important when you’re shooting your shotgun.
 Remember, you’re pointing the gun and not actually aiming the gun like you would a rifle.
 Because of this key difference, your posture is going to be different and more relaxed.

 Remember to keep your legs slightly bent about hip-width apart with your dominant leg behind you and your other leg in front of you.

 Your body should be facing sideways in such a way that you can rotate at your waist with the gun pointed safely down the range.

 Experienced shooters will tend to call for the launch and the lift the gun.
 They can make this movement efficiently because they know how it feels and how to point the gun to hit the clay.